ADVANTICS/documentation/charge-controllers/evcc_generic/can.md

 #### Charge_Resume_Request :id=EV_Status-Charge_Resume_Request

-!!! info
+> [!INFO]
-        Available since version 2.4
+> Available since version 2.4
-        Supported for CCS with ISO 15118.
+> Supported for CCS with ISO 15118.
-        Not supported for MCS (Megawatt Charging System) protocol.
+> Not supported for MCS (Megawatt Charging System) protocol.
+>

-Used to request waking up the charger and resume the energy transfer, in accordance with section CC.5.2.4 of IEC 61851-23:2023.
+Used to request waking up the charger and resume/restart the charge session, in accordance with section CC.5.2.4 of IEC 61851-23:2023
-Only meaningful when the state is Charge_Pause.
+By performing a B - C - B toggle on the CP line.

 <div class="small-table compact-table">